 Extreme thirst: When there’s too much sugar in the bloodstream, your body pulls water from surrounding tissues to try and dilute it.
 That makes you dehydrated and thirsty.
 Some people with diabetes feel like no matter how much they drink, they can’t quench their thirst.

 Excessive pee: In an effort to filter out the high sugar content in your blood, your kidneys kick into gear.
 They dump sugar from your blood into your urine, creating more pee.
-Some people feel the urge to pee frequently, even though little or nothing comes out, and have a higher risk of urinary tract infections (UTIs).
+In more advanced stages of the disease, damaged nerves around the bladder may cause some people to feel the urge to pee frequently, even if little or nothing comes out.
+They also have a higher risk of urinary tract infections (UTIs).
 Children may suddenly start to have accidents at night or during the day, even though they’ve been potty trained for years.

 The munchies: If you’re hungry all the time, even after a good meal, it could be a sign that your muscles and other tissues of your body aren’t getting the energy—a.k.a. glucose—they need from the food you’re eating, because it’s hung up in your bloodstream.
 Your muscles signal your brain that they’re starving (even though you ate plenty), making you feel hungry and continuing the cycle.